-It is worth adding that if you are married or in a civil partnership and your estate is worth less than your threshold, any unused threshold can be added to your partner’s threshold when you die.
-This in effect means their threshold can be as much as £850,000.
+It is worth adding that if you are married or in a civil partnership and your estate is worth less than the threshold, any remainder can be added to your partner’s threshold.
+In effect, this means their threshold can be as much as £950,000.

 The standard inheritance tax rate is 40% and is only charged on the part of your estate that’s above the threshold.